 Watch Yvonne’s story here.

-Painting the murals will be a collaborative process involving numerous groups and community members.
-Visit the Berks Community Murals website to learn more about the process of painting and installing murals.
+Painting the murals is a collaborative process involving numerous groups and community members.
+Our murals will be painted in panels on parachute cloth and later adhered to the buildings.
+Painting sessions are held at Albright College’s Total Learning Experience Art Studio located on Rockland St. Visit the Berks Community Murals website to learn more about the process of painting and installing murals.